Fos-sur-Mer

-Fos-sur-Mer ([fɔs syʁ mɛʁ], literally Fos on Sea; Provençal: Fòs) is a commune in the Bouches-du-Rhône department in southern France.
+Fos-sur-Mer ([fɔs syʁ mɛʁ], literally Fos on Sea; Provençal: Fòs) is a port town and commune in the Bouches-du-Rhône department in southern France.
+It is one of the busiest posts in Europe despite its small size.

 Geography

 Fos-sur-Mer is situated about 50 km north west of Marseille, on the Mediterranean coast, and to the west of the Étang de Berre.
 The city has 6 km of sand beach.